ecspiegel/503-Clarity/clarity-original.md

 Our Program is distinguished as a tool to be used in attaining COMPANY and Program objectives.
 The following principles and procedures provide the framework for our salary administration practices:

 * Employees are treated fairly based upon individual performance and the knowledge, problem-solving skills, and accountability required to perform their job.
-* Provide incentives for personal growth by utilizing a positive, motivational approach to compensation.
+* COMPANY provides incentives for personal growth by utilizing a positive, motivational approach to compensation.
-* Maintain a system of control over salary expenses.
+* Compensation Program maintains a system of control over salary expenses.
-* Assure that salary policies are soundly administered and that job analysis elements (including job content questionnaires, evaluations, and salary ranges) are kept up-to-date to maintain the integrity of the Program and to enhance the accuracy of our direct labor rate estimates.
+* COMPANY assures that salary policies are soundly administered and that job analysis elements (including job content questionnaires, evaluations, and salary ranges) are kept up-to-date to maintain the integrity of the Program and to enhance the accuracy of our direct labor rate estimates.

 ### Elements of COMPANY’s Compensation Program